instedd/surveda/README.md

 If needed, you can change the authentication mechanism to Guisso.
 This will take your local app 1 step closer to similarity with the production environment.
 The section "Guisso" in this document, explains how to achieve this.

-**Tips**
-- To open a shell in a container: `docker-compose exec db bash`, where `db` is the service name.
-You can list the services `docker-compose ps --services`.
-- To start an Elixir console in your running Phoenix app container: `docker-compose exec app iex -S mix`.

 ### Approach #2: with Verboice and Nuntium
 Here we have 2 options regarding the connection of your local Surveda with Verboice and Nuntium: